 Baseball season is in full swing and New York has no shortage of exciting games coming up.
-The Yankee Stadium Opener is April 7 and good seats will be in demand, so book your tickets now!
-On April 9-10, it’s opening weekend at the world-famous race track, Watkins Glen International - so rev up that engine and get ready to put the pedal to the metal.
+The Yankee Stadium Opener is March 30 and good seats will be in demand, so book your tickets now!
+The New York Mets will host their home opener at Citi Field in Queens on April 6.
+On April 15-16, it’s opening weekend at the world-famous race track, Watkins Glen International - so rev up that engine and get ready to put the pedal to the metal.
 Bonus!
 Anyone with a valid driver’s license can drive three laps around the very same track that has hosted 20 consecutive years of Formula One U.S. Grand Prix races.
 It’s a rare chance to experience the course from the driver’s seat and feel like a superstar.
-Your ticket to drive is just $25 and all proceeds go to the R.A.C.E.
+Your ticket to drive is just $30 and all proceeds go to the R.A.C.E.
 (Racing and Community Enrichment) Foundation.
-From May 1-5, you can take on a different set of pedals at the annual TD Five Boro Bike Tour, the country’s biggest bike ride in New York City.
+On May 7, you can take on a different set of pedals at the annual TD Five Boro Bike Tour, the country’s biggest bike ride in New York City.

 12. Grab Your Bait, Boat & Beer (Various Regions)

 Flowers aren’t the only things to return in the spring—it’s trout season again!
-Trout fishing officially begins on April 1 (assuming the ice has melted), so fishing enthusiasts can finally come out of hibernation and head for waters flush with Rainbow, Brook, Brown, and Lake Trout.
+Trout fishing officially begins on April 1, so anglers can finally come out of hibernation and head for waters flush with Rainbow, Brook, Brown, and Lake Trout.
 The Adirondacks have plenty of hot spots, such as the West Branch of the Ausable River and the waterfalls in the Chateauguay River.

 13. Celebrate Asian Pacific American Heritage Month Throughout May (Various Regions)